Week 14 : Networking and Communications

 I2C Network

-Clock synchronization is essential to maintain proper timing during data transfer, with clock stretching accommodating any delays by slave devices.
+Clock synchronization is essential to maintain proper timing during data transfer, with clock stretching accommodating any delays by peripheral devices.
 Including error detection and handling mechanisms enhances reliability, addressing issues like bus collisions or data corruption.

 Thorough testing and validation of the networked I2C communication setup confirm its functionality and address any issues.
 This comprehensive approach ensures efficient data exchange and coordination among interconnected devices in embedded systems or IoT projects.